sri-pujitha/SQL-Query-Analyzer-Optimization-Advisor/README.md

                                               └──────────────────┘
 ```

-- **`backend/db.py`** — opens a short-lived MySQL connection per request
-  (credentials are never stored) and runs `EXPLAIN FORMAT=JSON`.
+- **backend/db.py** — Connects to MySQL and runs EXPLAIN FORMAT=JSON for the query.
-- **`backend/explain_parser.py`** — MySQL's JSON plan shape varies a lot
+- **backend/explain_parser.py** — Parses the JSON execution plan and converts it into a readable tree structure.
-  depending on the query (joins, subqueries, unions, sorts).
-This module
-  walks it recursively and normalizes it into one consistent tree shape.
+- **backend/rules.py** — Checks the execution plan for common issues such as full table scans, filesorts, temporary tables, unused indexes, and low filter selectivity.
+It also provides suggestions for improving the query.
+- **backend/main.py** — Contains the FastAPI application and provides the /api/connect-test and /api/analyze endpoints.
+It also serves the frontend.
-- **`backend/rules.py`** — the analysis engine.
-Walks the normalized tree
+- **frontend/** — Contains the HTML, CSS, and JavaScript files used for the user interface.
-  and applies heuristics: full scans, unused indexes, filesorts, temp
-  tables, low filter selectivity — each with a severity and a suggested
-  fix, including generated `CREATE INDEX` statements where possible.
-- **`backend/main.py`** — FastAPI app exposing `/api/connect-test` and
-  `/api/analyze`, and serving the frontend as static files.
-- **`frontend/`** — vanilla HTML/CSS/JS.
-No build step required.

 ## Setup